 What we don’t: Only comes with one basket and doesn’t stand out in any other area.

-Like the Evo Merge above, another high-quality but affordable ski pole to have on your radar is the Salomon’s Arctic S3.
-Like the Merge, the Salomon is another tough, no-nonsense downhill design with a sturdy 18-millimeter shaft that will stand up well to aggressive resort riding.
-As its name suggests, the Arctic also includes Salomon’s S3 safety technology, which is similar to Atomic’s SQS tech featured in their BCT Freeride poles below and designed to automatically disconnect the strap from the pole in the event of a fall.
-The rest of the design is decidedly basic—including just a single all-mountain basket and fairly subdued colorway options—but the Arctic checks all of the boxes for most resort skiers at a very approachable price point.
+Joining the Völkl Phantastick and Evo Merge above is another high-quality but affordable ski pole to have on your radar: Salomon’s Polar Pro S3.
+For around $10 more than the Phantastick, the Salomon is another tough, no-nonsense downhill design with a sturdy shaft (18mm at the top and 16mm at the bottom) that will stand up well to aggressive resort riding.
+As its name suggests, the Polar Pro also includes Salomon’s S3 safety technology, which is similar to Atomic’s SQS tech featured in their BCT Freeride poles below and designed to automatically disconnect the strap from the pole in the event of a fall.
+The rest of the design is decidedly basic (including just a single all-mountain basket), but the Polar Pro checks all of the boxes for most resort skiers at a very approachable price point.

 Leki Carbon 14 3D ski polesShaft: Carbon fiber (14mm)